+Undesirable effects reported during the post-marketing period also in paediatric patients.

 Paediatric population

-Other undesirable effects reported during the post-marketing period in paediatric patients with an unknown frequency included QT prolongation, arrhythmia, bradycardia, abnormal behaviour, and aggression.
+Other undesirable effects reported during the post-marketing period in paediatric patients with an unknown frequency included arrhythmia and bradycardia.

+In clinical trials in a paediatric population, the desloratadine syrup formulation was administered to a total of 246 children aged 6 months through 11 years.
+The overall incidence of adverse events in children 2 through 11 years of age was similar for the desloratadine and the placebo groups.
+In infants and toddlers aged 6 to 23 months, the most frequent adverse reactions reported in excess of placebo were diarrhoea (3.7 %), fever (2.3 %) and insomnia (2.3 %).
+In an additional study, no adverse events were seen in subjects between 6 and 11 years of age following a single 2.5 mg dose of desloratadine oral solution.

+In a clinical trial with 578 adolescent patients, 12 through 17 years of age, the most common adverse event was headache; this occurred in 5.9 % of patients treated with desloratadine and 6.9 % of patients receiving placebo.

 A retrospective observational safety study indicated an increased incidence of new-onset seizure in patients 0 to 19 years of age when receiving desloratadine compared with periods not receiving desloratadine.
 Among children 0-4 years old, the adjusted absolute increase was 37.5 (95 % Confidence Interval (CI) 10.5-64.5) per 100,000 person years (PY) with a background rate of new onset seizure of 80.3 per 100,000 PY.
 Among patients 5-19 years of age, the adjusted absolute increase was 11.3 (95 % CI 2.3-20.2) per 100,000 PY with a background rate of 36.4 per 100,000 PY.
 (See section 4.4.)

 Reporting of suspected adverse reactions